Canadiens beat Senators 2-1 behind Allen and Anderson

 Colin White scored for Ottawa, which was playing its first home game since Jan.
 21. Matt Murray had 30 saves for the Senators, who beat the Canadiens 3-2 in Montreal on Thursday for their only win on a seven-game road trip (1-6-0).

+“I think our last six periods, we’re starting to trend to the direction of the way we want to play,” Stepan said.
+“It’s a good hockey club over there.
+I felt like we did some very good things for six periods.”

+The Senators were hoping to win back-to-back games for the first time this season.
+Ottawa won its first game of the season back on Jan.
+15, only to go winless in their next nine games prior to Thursday.

-Anderson scored the game winner 1:35 into the final period, knocking in a rebound for his fourth goal in three games.
+Anderson scored the game-winner 1:35 into the final period, knocking in a rebound for his fourth goal in three games and eighth of the season.
+Murray made saves on shots by Jonathan Drouin and Nick Suzuki before Anderson tallied.

+Petry opened the scoring at 6:10 of the first period with a power-play goal.
+He fired the puck from the blueline, with the puck deflecting off an Ottawa player’s stick before beating Murray.
+The Canadiens had been unsuccessful in their last eight power-play opportunities prior to the goal.

+A little under six minutes later, White tied it with his second goal of the season.
+It also was on a power play and was set up by Stepan and Josh Norris.

 The Canadiens improved to 8-2-2, while the basement-dwelling Senators fell to 2-9-1.